VR51/GitBuilder/README.md

 4. Select "Download and build" from the main menu
 5. Enter the repository ID to build

+### Notes on Binary Management

+GitBuilder does not yet detect software libraries required by individual projects.
+You may need to install them manually.

+Binaries are installed locally in the `~/.local/share/gitbuilder/src/` directory.
+This means you do not usually need to use sudo to launch them.

-### Viewing Build Details
+### Viewing and Editing Build Details

-1. Select "See build details" from the main menu
+1. Select "See/edit build details" from the main menu
 2. Enter the repository ID
-3. View comprehensive information about the repository, including:
+3. View and edit comprehensive information about the repository, including:
    - Repository details (name, URL, commit dates)
    - Build status and type
-   - Binary information
+   - Binary information and path (with interactive file browser)
-   - Build configuration flags
+   - Build configuration flags for different build systems (Configure, Make, CMake)
+4. Use the interactive menu to edit repository details and build configurations

 ### Launching a Binary